UDF Execs Indicted on Fraud Charges involving UDF Fund III, IV and V

 According to a secondary market for private placements, CTT Auctions, shares of United Development Funding III (UDF III) were recently sold for just $1.25 per share.
 This appears to be a significant loss for investors, as the shares were originally offered at $20.00/share.

 If you suffered investment losses investing in UDF III the securities attorneys of The White Law Group may be able to help you recover your losses through FINRA Arbitration.

 For more information on the firm’s investigations please see:

 FINRA can help resolve problems and disputes through two non-judicial proceedings: arbitration and mediation.
 FINRA’s Dispute Resolution forum handles nearly all of the securities-related arbitrations and mediations in the United States.
 These claims are distinct from the class action filed directly against United Development Funding and could be pursued concurrently.

 To discuss your litigation options, please call the offices of The White Law Group at (888) 637-5510 for a free consultation.

-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
 The firm represents investors in FINRA arbitration claims throughout the country.
 Visit the firm’s homepage to learn more about the firm’s representation of investors.